 Finally, let's look at the stars.
 I don't see any real increase in noise between ISO 100 and 6400.
 However, I do see a slight color noise problem.
 It looks similar to what we saw in the Ground Crop photos above.

 After directly comparing the brightened Low-ISO photos and the High ISO photos I am very surprised by the results.
 There is only a slight loss of quality when brightening the ISO 100 photo by 6 Stops!
-One thing I did notice was that the High ISO photos were significantly larger in File-Size.
-They were all saved at the same quality in ACR and Photoshop.

 Based on these results, it's clear that the Nikon D750 has an ISO Invariant Sensor.
 This is very important for night photography especially.
 No matter which ISO you choose, you can always brighten the Exposure in your Camera RAW processor without any major problems.
 In fact, you can intentionally underexpose the photo to save detail in the highlights, and then brighten the Exposure in post-processing.
-I will be using this method when I do light painting in my scenes, which tend to get overexposed at ISO 6400.
+I will be using this method when I do light painting in my scenes, which tends to get overexposed at ISO 6400.

 If I am photographing during the day and I increase my ISO, there will be more grain though!
 Why is that?

 The ISO 12800 image is clearly much more grainy than the ISO 100 image.
 This is because less light reached the sensor.
-When you increase the ISO in an automatic mode (Aperture Priority, Shutter Priority, Program, etc...), the camera will compensate with a faster Shutter Speed or smaller Aperture.
+When you increase the ISO in an automatic mode (Aperture Priority, Shutter Priority, Program, etc...), the camera will automatically compensate with a faster Shutter Speed or smaller Aperture.

 The ISO 100 photo had a Shutter Speed of 1/8 sec.
 The ISO 12800 photo had a Shutter Speed of 1/160 sec.
 That's a loss of 4.3 Stops of light!
 That's why the higher-ISO image is more grainy; less light was able to reach the sensor.
-Remember, in the ISO Invariant test the Shutter Speed and Aperture didn't change, only the ISO.
+Remember, in the night photos the Shutter Speed and Aperture didn't change, only the ISO.
 Technically, both ISO 100 and ISO 6400 received the same amount of light.
 But in this example, the higher-ISO photo lost over 4 Stops of light because of the faster Shutter Speed.